 Key Largo, Florida

-A 1963 Graduate of Westbrook Jr. College (now the University of New England), Vicki Miele has served as Vice President of Miele and Associates, subsequently Duncanson and Holt, a long term disability insurance company founded by Patrick and Vicki Miele that was ultimately acquired by UNUM (1978-1983); CEO of Property Development, Inc., subsequently Miele Properties, a family owned company (1983-1990); and Founder and CEO of Northeast Telecommunications Group, a local paging company that was purchased in 1997 by two Maine telephone companies, Comtel and Unitel (1991-1999).
+A 1963 graduate of Westbrook Jr. College (now the University of New England), Vicki Miele spent 15 years in the dental hygiene profession before moving on to business.
+She served as Vice President of Miele and Associates, subsequently Duncanson and Holt, a long term disability reinsurance company founded by Patrich and Vicki Miele that was ultimately acquired by UNUM (1978 – 1989); CEO of Property Development, Inc., subsequently Miele Properties, a family owned company (1980 – 1990); and with an associate in the radio common carrier business, founded Northeast Telecommunications Group, i.e., Northeast Paging, a local paging company, where she served as CEO until its purchase by two Maine Telephone Companies, Comtel and UniTel, in 1997 (1991 – 1997).

 JAMES T. MORGAN

 James T. Morgan was a long-time colleague of the late Sarah Caldwell, one of the most innovative opera directors of her time and the first woman to conduct at the Metropolitan Opera.
 In addition to various administrative positions at the Opera Company of Boston, he worked with Ms. Caldwell on projects and festivals in the Philippines, Russia, China, and Wolf Trap near Washington, DC.

 Jim moved to Maine in 1999 and became Director of Development and Marketing for PCA Great Performances, now known as Portland Ovations.
 He now sits on its board as vice president as well as the board of the Bowdoin International Music Festival, having served as chair from 2010 to 2014.